-First of all, a live dealer takes some time to shuffle and deal cards, collect chips, distribute pots, etc.
+First of all, it takes a live dealer some time to shuffle and deal cards, collect chips, distribute pots, etc.

 Secondly, a lot of live players like to take their time and aren’t necessarily just focused on playing, especially at lower stakes.
 Many of them are there to have fun, laugh, and talk.